 How's Your Dutch?

-Brush up on your Dutch before your trip to the Netherlands.
+Need any easy way to brush up on your Dutch for your trip to the Netherlands?

 Located in Western Europe bordered by Germany, Belgium and the North Sea, the Netherlands was founded in 1648.
 The population is about 81% Dutch, with the remaining population comprising of Indonesian, German, Turkish, Moroccan, Surinamese, Antillean and Aruban ethnicities.